 The third and final step is known as crusting.
 This thins and lubricates the leather.
 If the leather is to be coloured that too is done at this stage.
 The crusting process finishes with drying and softening the leather, and may sometimes also consist of splitting, shaving, dying or whitening.
 Some tanners or tanneries may oil the leather to improve water resistance, however, this isn't permanent, and the oils will wash out with over-exposure to water.

 Expansion is Key

 Here at Bags of Love, we have put more focus on expanding our leathers.
+The leather that we have stocked the longest is our stunning Nappa leather, and this is full-grain bovine-calf leather.
 We have introduced more types of leather, including corrected grain, double butt, recycled leather board and more.
 Our leathers are no longer just goat leather; we offer both smooth and debossed finishes and we are keen to continue with this expansion project.
 We have introduced a leather swatch pack, which will be continuously updated as we introduce more leathers into our range, and we are starting to offer more and more leather products and accessories, not just the leathers themselves.